Rhodiola Rosea: The Healing Herb

 Kilham, Chris.
 “Rhodiola Rosea: Nature’s Antidepressant.”
 Fox News.
 FOX News Network, 10 Sept.
 2012.
 Web.
 13 Aug.
 2014.

 Chevallier, Andrew, and David Keifer.
 “Golden Root, Arctic Root.”
 Herbal Remedies.
 New York: DK Pub., 2007.
 186. Print.

-Short Bio: My name is Amanda Shea and I live in Bradenton, Florida, and graduated from Zephyrhills High School.
+Short Bio: My name is Amanda Shea, and I live in Bradenton, Florida, and graduated from Zephyrhills High School.
 I am currently studying herbalism with Demetria Clark’s Heart of Herbs online school.
-I have a passion for living a healthy vegan lifestyle, spending time with family and immersing myself in music.
-I’ve always loved and appreciated nature but ever since I’ve been learning about healing herbs I’ve only appreciated it more.
-Having the knowledge of herbs motivated me to grow my own herbal garden and apply them in my daily life.
-One day soon I hope to have a career in herbalism and open up my own practice.
-I would feel so blessed having the opportunity to heal others with Earth’s greatest gifts from nature.
+I have a passion for living a healthy vegan lifestyle, spending time with family, and immersing myself in music.
+I’ve always loved and appreciated nature, but ever since I’ve been learning about healing herbs, I’ve only appreciated it more.
+Knowing herbs motivated me to grow my herbal garden and apply them in my daily life.
+One day soon, I hope to have a career in herbalism and open up my practice.
+I would feel so blessed having the opportunity to heal others with Earth’s most significant gifts from nature.

 Want to become a Herbalist or Aromatherapist?
 Visit www.heartofherbs.com